by Benita A. Esposito, MA, Licensed Professional Counselor

 “One of men’s most persistent and plaintive laments about women is that they are too needy.
 Embedded within this complaint is our Western cultural value on independence and our disdain for dependence as a sign of weakness and vulnerability.
 As is often the case, we tend to identify values we do not respect as feminine and those we aspire towards as male.
 In this case, men are raised to aspire towards independence, often to the point of being emotionally self-reliant, and taught that to allow themselves to have needs that would lead to depending on others is less masculine.”
 (Weiss, 2018)

 1. Men judge their own neediness.
-Men judge women’s neediness and distance from women.
+Men judge women’s neediness and then they distance from women.

 3. Neither feels whole deep down inside so they don’t model healthy love for their children.